That word… ‘Design’ – The Design Journey ( edited in 2025 )

 Why not open a new document and test out your newly created Photoshop Brush, I hope you enjoy making more awesome brushes.

-businesses and potential clients… this post is for you!
+Hobbyists, businesses, and potential clients… this post is for you!

 This post will cover the pros and cons of each system based on tried and tested experience.

-should be noted I am not affiliated with these companies
+It should be noted I am not affiliated with these companies

-1 ) Use Blogger
+1 ) Use Blogger To Create a Website For Free

-heard of Blogger?
-Blogger (blogspot) has been around for years and is
+Not heard of Blogger?
+Blogger (blogspot) has been around for years and is part of Google.
+With Blogger, you can create your website or blog completely free!

 Blogger is fine if you are looking to create a simple blog as a hobbyist or put something together quickly for a friend or relative.
-I have used Blogger as part of my ‘hobby and general stuff’ website which I treated as a creative / personal dumping ground.
+I have used Blogger as part of my ‘hobby and general stuff’ website, which I treated as a creative/personal dumping ground.
 You can see my personal blog here.

-isn’t solely for amateurs.
-I have seen great examples of Blogger
+Blogger isn’t solely for amateurs.
+I have seen great examples of Blogger being used by professionals and semi-professionals, despite It being a free platform.

 I doff my cap… If I had one!